yeatmanlab/roar-docs/src/workflow/assignment-creation.md

 administrationId: Optional ID of an existing administration.
 If provided, this function will update an existing administration.
 ```

 This function will create a new administration document in the `/administrations/` collection in the [Admin Database](/databases/admin).
-The fields `createdBy` and `dateCreated` will be populated automatically with the calling user's roarUid and the current date respectivly.
+The fields `createdBy` and `dateCreated` will be populated automatically with the calling user's roarUid and the current date respectively.
 Other feilds will be filled in with the given values from the function's input.

 When the `administrationId` is provided, this function will update an existing administration document matching the id.